 If your small business is operating in an industry facing a shortage of high-skilled workers, increasing compensation may be necessary to just keep up.
 Nursing schools are churning out nurses at all different certification levels as fast as they can.
 Yet the nursing shortage continues.
 Is your medical practice able to offer a compensation package that attracts the best nurses with the right qualifications for your practice’s needs?

 Other types of market forces can also lead to hiring problems.
-Right now, the food service industry is filled with various market and regulatory forces chipping away at the traditional restaurant model – low hourly wage plus tips.
+Right now, the food service industry is filled with various market and regulatory forces.
+They’re chipping away at the traditional restaurant model – low hourly wage plus tips.

 Some restaurants have tried a “no tip” model, only to see their best servers leave for other restaurants.
-Other restaurants are experimenting with getting rid of the back of the house/ front of the house split, which has its own impact on compensation schemes.
+Other restaurants are experimenting with getting rid of the back of the house/ front of the house split.

 Then of course, there are the regulatory pressures.
 New federal overtime regulations put pressures on scheduling, hiring, and compensation, and are putting extra pressures on restaurant owners how to treat and pay their managers.
 States and localities follow with their own changing laws and regulations, such as mandating higher minimum wages and uniform allowances.

 The restaurant industry has gone from having one static, standardized pay model to having a lot of variety and unpredictability.
-Where new laws or regulations increase labor costs, you might need a working capital loan just to get into compliance on time, but before you’ve been able to make operational changes to cover the increased costs.
+Where new laws or regulations increase labor costs, you might need a working capital loan just to get into compliance on time.
+However, only before you’ve been able to make operational changes to cover the increased costs.

 In other cases, a restaurant trying out a new compensation model that offers better pay or more pay stability may lure away your best staff.
 On the other hand, if you get creative with your own compensation model, it may end up leaving your staff with less pay.
 This has been a common result of restaurants that have moved to a high hourly/no-tip model.
 In these cases, they endure a lot of employee churn.